 - Abandoned Warehouse: The final scene takes place in an abandoned crematorium.

-- Academy Award: It won 5 of them: Best Picture, Best Director (Friedkin), Best Actor (Hackman), Best Adapted Screenplay (Tidyman) and Best Film Editing.
-It was further nominated for 3 others: Best Supporting Actor (Scheider), Best Cinematography and Best Sound Mixing.
+- Academy Award: It won five of them: Best Picture, Best Director (Friedkin), Best Actor (Hackman), Best Adapted Screenplay (Tidyman) and Best Film Editing.
+It was further nominated for three others: Best Supporting Actor (Scheider), Best Cinematography and Best Sound Mixing.

 - Baby Carriage: A runaway carriage hampers the car chase.

 - Badass Santa: Popeye's first scene has him catching a drug dealer while dressed as a bell ringing charity Santa.

 - Based on a True Story: The film actually used the real duo behind it as the consultants for the film.

 - Beard of Evil: Alain Charnier, AKA "Frog One".